suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.MFST.PRE_CHECK: Pre-Installation Checks {#req-use-mfst-pre-check}

-It MUST be possible for a manifest author to place ALL information required to process an update in the manifest.
+A manifest format MUST be able to carry all information required to process an update.

-For example: Information about which precursor image is required for a differential update MUST be placed in the manifest, not in the differential compression header.
+For example: Information about which precursor image is required for a differential update must be placed in the manifest.

-For example: Information about an installation-time confirmation system that must be used to allow the installation to proceed.

 Satisfies: [USER_STORY.MFST.PRE_CHECK(#user-story-mfst-pre-check), [USER_STORY.INSTALL.INSTRUCTIONS](#user-story-install-instructions)